ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {:important: .important}
 {:screen: .screen}
 {:support: data-reuse='support'}
-{:beta: .beta}

-# FAQs for file storage (beta)
+# FAQs for file storage
 {: #file-storage-vpc-faqs}

 The following questions often arise about File Storage for VPC.
 If you have other questions you'd like to see addressed here, provide feedback by using the **Open Issue** or **Edit Topic** links.
 {:shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
+File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+Contact your IBM Sales representative if you are interested in getting access.
-{:beta}
+{:note}

 ## Offering questions
 {: #file-storage-vpc-offering-questions}